Key Takeaways

 Normal Wear and Tear vs. Damage

-The following scenarios show at what point you’d be allowed to use a tenant’s security deposit:
+The following scenarios show at what point you’d be allowed to deduct from a tenant’s security deposit as a landlord under Texas law:

 - Replacing Carpets and Painting: Charges for these actions are permissible only if the tenant’s actions surpass normal wear and tear.
-For instance, if the tenant has seriously stained the carpet or painted walls without the landlord’s permission.
+For instance, if the landlord finds that the tenant has seriously stained the carpet or painted walls in the rental unit without the landlord’s permission.

-- Nail Holes: Small nail holes are typically considered normal wear and tear, but large or excessive holes may warrant deductions to cover the cost of repairs.
+- Nail Holes: Small nail holes are typically considered normal wear and tear, but large holes may warrant deductions to cover the cost of maintenance.

 - Cleaning Fees: These are allowable if specified in the lease or extreme messes beyond typical normal wear and tear use occur.